 The role of the board is to oversee the corporation through its mission to the shareholders.
-The board is a governing body that typically meets at regular intervals to set policies for corporate management and oversight.
+Their mandate is to protect the value of the company today and tomorrow for those shareholders.
+As a governing body, they typically meet at regular intervals to set policies for corporate management and oversight.

 This dynamic quickly changes from a legal and operational perspective when the company has enough owners such that economic ownership and managerial control are no longer identical.
-In this context, the shareholders or a subset of shareholders may have appointed/elected individuals to the board who are directed to act on their behalf.
+In this context, the shareholders or a subset of shareholders may have appointed or elected individuals to the board who are directed to act on their behalf.

 Ideally, an outside director brings an objective, independent view to goal-setting and settling any company disputes.
 The most successful boards typically strike a balance of internal and external directors on a board.